-Supporting a person with dementia from a distance
+Supporting a person with dementia through coronavirus from a distance

 If you are not staying in the same household as a person living with dementia, read our advice on how you can support them from a distance.